 Despite fears over the fallout of Brexit, people are still relocating to London due to its abundance of high-level job openings, its endless options for entertainment, and the easy access it grants to the rest of Europe.

 Local census figures validate this city’s historical attractiveness to foreigners, as approximately 37% of London’s population was born in another country.
 Unlike Los Angeles, though, there isn’t a single group that dominates this figure.
 Indians are the largest group at 8% of those born overseas, followed by Poles at 4.9% and Nigerians at 3.5%.

 Despite issues with housing affordability, expats are still flocking to Amsterdam thanks to lucrative jobs in technology, oil & gas, and other sectors.
 According to local statistics, which count foreign-born expats up to 2nd generation citizens, about half the population of Amsterdam are non-Dutch in ethnic origin.

 Moroccans are the largest nationality in Amsterdam, comprising 9% of residents, with people from Suriname (a former Dutch colony in South America) and Turks accounting for 7.8% and 5.5% of this city’s citizens respectively.

-While job opportunities draw people in, this nation’s strong social safety net is another major draw, as this nation’s educational and health care system rank among Europe’s best.
+While job opportunities draw people in, this nation’s strong social safety net is another major draw, as this nation’s educational and health care system rank the Netherlands among Europe’s best.